ahwayakchih/docker-nodejs-app/README.md

 ## Preparation

-If you do not want to use pre-built images, like for security reasons, you can build one from Dockerfile.
+If you do not want to use pre-built images (for security reasons? just because?), you can build one from Dockerfile.
-Got to `docker-nodejs-app` directory and run:
+Go to `docker-nodejs-app` directory and run:

 ```sh
 docker build -t ahwayakchih/nodeapp --build-arg NODE_UID=$(id -u) --build-arg NODE_GID=$(id -g) .